Regret Bounds and Reinforcement Learning Exploration of EXP-based Algorithms: Regret Bounds

 \subsubsection{EXP4.P Algorithm}

 Our proposed EXP4.P is shown as Algorithm~\ref{EXP4.P}.
-The main modifications compared to EXP4 lie in the update and the initialization of trust coefficients of experts.
-The upper bound of the confidence interval of the reward estimate is added to the update rule for each expert, in the spirit of EXP3.P (see Algorithm ~\ref{EXP3.P}).
+The main modifications compared to EXP4 lie in the update and the initialization of trust coefficients of experts as highlighted.
+The upper bound of the confidence interval of the reward estimate is added to the update rule for each expert, in the spirit of EXP3.P (see Algorithm ~\ref{EXP3.P}) and removing the need of changing the reward estimate.
 However, this term and initialization of EXP4.P are quite different from that in EXP3.P for MAB.